Shehbaz Sharif Voted In As Pakistan's Prime Minister For Second Time

 Omar Ayub Khan stood against Sharif as the candidate of choice for MPs loyal to Khan, gaining 92 votes.

-In return, the PPP -- a dynastic party ruled by the family of slain ex-premier Benazir Bhutto -- have been promised the office of president for Bhutto's widower, Asif Ali Zardari.
+In return, the PPP - a dynastic party ruled by the family of slain ex-premier Benazir Bhutto - has been promised the office of president for Bhutto's widower, Asif Ali Zardari.

 PTI candidates were forced to run as independents, but nonetheless secured more seats than any other party.